How to get from Sorrento to Positano

 If you’re on a tight budget, you can take a bus instead.
 Several SITA buses cover the Sorrento-Positano route daily.
 There are departures almost every hour from 06:30 to 19:00.

-A bus ticket only costs about €2 ($2.10).
-You definitely could save a lot of money when taking the bus — but you are bound to lose a lot of time and patience.
+A bus ticket only costs around €2 ($2.30).
+You can definitely save a lot of money by taking the bus, but you are likely to lose a lot of time and patience.

 SITA buses on this route are always full or overcrowded.
-The waiting time can be as fast as 15 minutes during off-peak season and as long as 1.5 hours during peak season (June to August), especially on weekends.
-That’s usually under the scorching heat.
+The waiting time can be as quick as 15 minutes during off-peak season but as long as 1.5 hours during peak season (June to August), especially on weekends.
+That’s usually in the scorching heat.

-Also, keep in mind that getting a bus doesn’t mean getting a seat.
-There’s a chance you’ll have to stand the entire 1-hour bus ride from Sorrento to Positano.
+Also, remember that getting a bus doesn’t mean getting a seat.
+There’s a chance you’ll have to stand the entire 1 hour from Sorrento to Positano.

 IMPORTANT: You can only buy your ticket at the ticket counter and you can’t get on the bus without a ticket.
 Some people have made the mistake of queueing for the bus for over an hour, only to find out that the line for tickets is just as long.